 Station: Marion, MI (Osceola County)

-AA Marion MI Depot AA Marion MI Depot Marion MI railroadsMarion was settled as a station on the Ann Arbor railroad about 1880.
+AA Marion MI Depot AA Marion MI Depot Marion Flood Marion MI railroadsMarion was settled as a station on the Ann Arbor railroad about 1880.
 The town incorporated as a village in 1889.
 [MPN]

 Marion was located in northeast Osceola County on the Ann Arbor railroad main line about 18 miles southeast of Cadillac.
 The Manistee & Grand Rapids (later ME&W) also terminated here.

-Photo Info: Top, a photo of the Marion depot with a passenger train motor car in front.
+Image Info: Top, an image of the Marion depot with a passenger train motor car in front.
 [CMUL].
-2nd photo, an early photo of the Ann Arbor railroad depot at Marion.
+2nd image, an early photo of the Ann Arbor railroad depot at Marion.
 The three individuals are posing in front of a small fountain.
 [Alan Loftis collection].
-3rd photo, the Marion depot in 1971.
+3rd image, a Labor Day,1912 view of a track washout in Marion.
+See time line below for details of a fatal train accident caused by this washout.
+[T.C.
+Holmes Collection], 4th image, the Marion depot in 1971.
 [Charles Geletzke Jr.]

 Notes